 Self-pay students must carry their Class Schedule at all times.
 Self-pay students will be required to present their Class Schedule to Resource Center staff in order to get module packets and to instructors in order to work on modules in the training labs.
 Students will not be allowed to start modules without a Class Schedule.
-Click here for instructions on accessing class schedules.
+Students have access to print their class schedule in their Bruin Portal.

 The Academic Appeals committee must approve all refund requests made after the drop deadline.
-To request a refund, talk with an RMTC staff member.
+Contact the Records and Registration office for more information at 269-965-5522.